 What is Breath Awareness?

 The breath connects our body and the mind.
-By making the inhalation and exhalation long and including breath retention, we make the parasympathetic and sympathetic nervous system stronger.
-This removes lethargy and disinterest, and regulates moods.
+By working with the inhalation and exhalation, we strengthen the parasympathetic and sympathetic nervous system.
+This removes lethargy and disinterest, and helps regulate moods.

 “Breath is the bridge which unites your body to your thoughts.
 Whenever your mind becomes scattered, use your breath as the means to take hold of your mind again.” - Thich Nhat Hanh